 Caregivers often have tiresome schedules and have to work around the clock.
 Additionally, as their schedules vary drastically from week to week, they lack perspective - usually, they don’t know how many days they’ll work next week or what their hours will look like.
 This situation can be exhausting and leave them with no means to ensure work-life balance.

-Fulfilling small dreams, such as leisure time with their family, can sometimes seem like an impossible luxury for your staff.
-And if they don’t have enough time to relieve stress and recharge, they are heading towards caregiver burnout.
+Fulfilling small dreams, such as leisure time with their family, can sometimes seem impossible for your staff.
+And if they don’t have enough time to relieve stress and recharge, they are heading toward caregiver burnout.

-Support your caregivers in setting up some time for resting and doing the things they enjoy regularly.
+Support your caregivers in setting up some time for resting, getting enough sleep, and doing the things they enjoy regularly.

-Such an app will allow your caregivers more visibility and control over their working hours.
-At the same time, care coordinators will have more options to match patients and caregivers according to preferences.
+Such an app will give caregivers more visibility and control over their working hours.
+At the same time, care managers will have more options to match patients and caregivers according to preferences.

-To go a step beyond when it comes to work-life balance and preventing caregiver burnout, make your agency proactive and offer benefits and rewards that include self-care treats.
+To go a step beyond when it comes to work-life balance and preventing caregiver burnout, make your agency proactive and offer benefits and rewards that include self-care and wellness treats.

 2. Team Up

-Having a solid social support system is crucial for preventing caregiver burnout.
+A solid social support system is crucial for preventing caregiver burnout and beneficial for their mental health.
 Team up, and create one of your own.

 You can set up regular check-ins for your caregivers and encourage them to share what they're going through while out on the field.
 For some of your caregivers, the very act of expressing their feelings and frustrations can be healing.